 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with the

-Sustainability indicators measure how the sustainable objectives of this financial product are attained.
+Sustainability indicators measure

+how the sustainable

+objectives of this

+financial product

+are attained.
-Product name: Loomis Sayles Global Emerging Markets Equity Fund

-Legal entity identifier: 5493 00YAOMJ8N8A50I 77
+Product name: Loomis Sayles Global Emerging Markets Equity Fund Legal entity identifier: 5493 00YAOMJ8N8A50I 77

-Does this financial product have a sustainable investment objective? •• Yes • • × No susta I make a minimum of ainable investments conmental objective in economic activities as environmentally sunder the EU Taxono in economic activities qualify as environmentally as a sustainable under the Taxonomy with an :% that qualify ustainable my that do not intally char its of omotes Environmental/Social (E/S) racteristics and while it does not have as bjective a sustainable investment, it will a minimum proportion of % of ainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective susta I make a minimum on make a minimum on minable investments all objective:% • X omotes E/S characteristics, but will not e any sustainable investments
+Doe Does this financial product have a sustainable investment objective? • Yes • × No susta I make a minimum of linable investments we conmental objective: in economic activities the ast environmentally sust under the EU Taxonomy in economic activities the qualify as environments sustainable under the ET Taxonomy mat qualify cainable y hat do not ally char its o omotes Environmental/Social (E/S) acteristics and while it does not have as bjective a sustainable investment, it will a a minimum proportion of % of ainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective susta I make a minimum of inable investments w I objective:% X vith a - omotes E/S characteristics, but will not e any sustainable investments